 We will keep website analytics data for 26 months.

 Where personal data have not been obtained from you

-If you did not provide your data it was obtained by us from your country or country delegation.
+If you did not provide your data it was obtained by us from the UNFCCC Secretariat, the UN, or from your country or country delegation.

 We may obtain data about criminal convictions and investigations from our vetting provider or Police Scotland.